garygr2002/Rebalance/README.md

 Beginning at the end of calendar year 2020, I changed my career focus from full-time employment, and contract assignments to a long term status as a freelance software developer and data scientist.
 In my capacity in this role, I undertook this project for two reasons.
 First, I desired a mostly automated tool to undertake the chore of rebalancing my investments.
 Second, I desired to showcase a large, publicly accessible software project that was conceived, designed, coded and documented solely by myself.

-In service of both goals, I decided to produce my own custom tool for the task.
+In service of both goals, I decided to produce my own custom tool for the task of rebalancing my investments.
 Another option might have been to use existing commercial software, or an existing open-source project.
+I rejected a commercial software solution for two reasons:

+1. The one-time, or ongoing expense for commercial software (I am a cheapskate)
-I rejected a commercial software solution for two reasons, the first being the one-time, or ongoing expense.
-I also felt commercial software might not be exactly what I needed.
-I rejected open-source solutions for two reasons, the first being a lack of complete trust in any solution I might discover.
-The second reason was that I felt my time would be better spent professionally in developing my own software rather than in researching open-source solutions.
-After all, at the end of the day I could demonstrate a unique, professional accomplishment when developing my own tool.
+2. I felt that commercial software might not be exactly what I needed, or wated

+I rejected existing open-source solutions, also for two reasons:

+1. Lack of complete trust in any solution I might discover (I do not blindly trust free software, sorry)
+2. I felt my time would be better spent professionally in developing my own software rather than in researching open-source solutions.
+After all, at the end of the day I could demonstrate a unique, professional accomplishment by developing my own tool.

 ### Input

-The input to the tool is a series of sixteen CSV files that are coded by date as a suffix in their names (format: yyyymmdd).
+The input to the software is a series of sixteen CSV files that are coded by date as a suffix in their names (format: yyyymmdd).
 Sample files are located in the data directory of this project.
 There you will find a series of subdirectories.
 Some subdirectories contain one or more input files of the same type, differing by date, or one or more output files differing by date.
 These sixteen input files are:

 1. Account: A description of accounts unique by institution and account number